-Be it the recent public relations nightmare for a renowned airlines company or the infamous workplace harassment case unfolded in one of the popular cab service companies, incidents such as these are sure to tarnish the brand value of a business, sometimes beyond repair.
+Be it the recent public relations nightmare for a renowned airline company or the infamous workplace harassment case that unfolded in one of the popular cab service companies, incidents such as these are sure to tarnish the brand value of a business, sometimes beyond repair.
 Worst!
-Customers of these prestige businesses even threatened to boycott their app and services.
+Customers of these prestigious businesses even threatened to boycott their app and services.

 So what should be a company’s game-plan in times of such crises?
 Here are some dos and don’ts to help a business contain the impact and who knows; it might even turn a would-be loss into a tactical win:

 Overlooking the importance of foreseeing risks is like suicide.
 Even a minor misunderstanding can result in a disastrous incident overnight.
 On the other hand, keeping mum paves way for rumors, allusions, et al. incurring a bad name to your brand eventually turning a petite issue into a monstrous blunder.

 2. Build a crisis management squad

 Yes, crisis response experts have been long accentuating on the importance of having a crisis management squad handy.
 Ensure that your business has the following people on-board:

 - A public relations or PR expert with crisis management expertise.
 Also, this person ought to be accessible around the clock.

 - An advocate with expertise in dealing with PR issues.
 This is because a simple apology from the company thought might avert a possible lawsuit, but it certainly won’t protect the company from being arbitrated in the opinion of the masses.